DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 This event is memorialized in the flood myths of Mesopotamia, which describe a localized but culturally devastating deluge around 2900 BCE.
 This wasn't a global event, but a targeted regime change.
 The Anunnaki effectively "flooded" the heartland of the recovering civilization, wiping out the existing power structure and installing themselves as the new gods.
 This is the event that archaeological excavations have found in the thick silt layers of ancient Sumerian cities.

 A few Titans survived both the catastrophe and the subsequent conquest.
-As their civilization crumbled, these survivors were overwhelmed by humanity's growing numbers and increasing violence under the new Anunnaki regime.
+As their civilization crumbled, these survivors were overwhelmed by humanity's growing numbers and increasing violence.
 They retreated to remote locations, hiding among the stone circle sites they had built as consciousness technologies.
 Moving westward over generations and interbreeding with human populations, their bloodlines became diluted but never entirely disappeared.

 ## The Survivor as a Living Library